priyabalaj/clinic_kidz/README.md

 # Kidz Clinic Website

-A modern, responsive website for Kidz Clinic, showcasing the services of Dr. St Pushpa and providing essential information for patients and visitors.
+A modern, responsive website for Kidz Clinic, showcasing the services of Dr. ST Pushpa and providing essential information for patients and visitors.

 ## Features

 - Responsive navigation with modern design
 - Multiple pages for different sections:
   - Home
-  - About Dr. St Pushpa
+  - About Dr. ST Pushpa
   - Services
   - Blog
   - Contact
 - Google Maps integration for location
 - Clinic hours and contact information
 - Mobile-friendly design
+- Organized folder structure for better maintainability

 ## Technologies Used